When Not Falling Apart Became Success

 And in that season, avoiding collapse was success.

-It didn't look impressive.
+It did not look impressive.

 But it was real.